|

 Environment (CSE)

-Indias cardamom, which is a major source of revenue for the state.
-One tenth of the worlds known species of higher altitude plants and animals occur in the Himalayas.
+Warmer climes also speeds up the life cycle of mosquitoes and make adult ... tenth of the world’s known species of higher altitude plants and animals occur in the Himalayas.
 With global warming, species will shift to higher elevations.
-For species already at their maximum altitude, extinction seems a distinct possibility.
-Severe coral bleaching will occur all along the ...
+For species already at their maximum altitude ...

 www.cseindia.org